Djokovic labours through, London line-up complete

 Roddick crushed his racket in frustration when he conceded his fourth break against a focussed Murray, who gave up only 10 points on serve.

-The Scot, on a 17-match winning streak after a hat-trick of titles in Asia, ended his opponent's ordeal with an ace.
+The Scot, who is on a 17-match winning streak after a hat-trick of titles during the Asian swing, ended his opponent's ordeal with an ace.

-Fourth seed Ferrer also advanced with a clinical 6-3 6-2 defeat of Ukraine's Alexandr Dolgopolov to set up a meeting with American John Isner, a 6-4 6-2 winner over Spaniard Feliciano Lopez.
+Fourth seed Ferrer also advanced with a clinical 6-3 6-2 defeat of Ukraine's Alexandr Dolgopolov to set up a meeting with either American John Isner or Spaniard Feliciano Lopez.